ashtonjamesd/semantic-interpretation/written/evaluator/evaluator.md

 }
 ```

-First, we check if there is a matching parentheses, indicating the beginning of a grouping expression.
+First, we check if there is an open parenthesis character, indicating the beginning of a grouping expression.
 We then evaluate the expression inside of the grouping by calling `ParseTerm`.
-We also check for a closing parentheses to complete the expression.
+We also check for a closing parenthesis to complete the expression.
 If the bracket has not been closed, then we throw an error as it will not correctly parse the expression.
-If there are no parentheses we simply continue to parse a numeric as normal.
+If there are no parentheses we simply continue to parse a numeric token as normal.

-Negative numbers are easy to parse since they are simply preceeded by a `-` symbol.
-We can adjust the `ParseGroup` method to check for a minus symbol, in which case we negate the result of parsing an additional group expression.
+Negative numbers are straightforward to parse since they are simply preceeded by a `-` symbol.
+We can adjust the `ParseGroup` method to check for a this symbol, in which case we negate and return the result of parsing an a group expression.

 ```
 private double ParseGroup() {